Reviews of Anti-Microbials and Diabetes/Obesity

 In mice with type 1 diabetes, exposure to triclosan, in combination with a high-fat diet, causes nutritional imbalance and changes in gut microbiota, resulting in fatty liver disease (Yueh et al. 2020).

 Exposure during pregnancy may be important for the woman (as well as the fetus), and contribute to gestational diabetes (Varshavsky et al. 2019).
-For example, higher paraben levels were associated with higher glucose levels in pregnant women (Bellavia et al. 2018), with gestational diabetes in overweight/obese pregnant women (Li et al. 2018), with higher weight gain during pregnancy (Wen et al. 2020), with lower blood pressure in pregnant women (Warembourg et al. 2018), and with various markers of metabolism in pregnant women (Zhao et al. 2020).
+For example, higher paraben levels were associated with higher glucose levels in pregnant women (Bellavia et al. 2018), with gestational diabetes in overweight/obese pregnant women (Li et al. 2018), with higher weight gain during pregnancy (Wen et al. 2020), with lower blood pressure in pregnant women (Warembourg et al. 2018), with higher cholesterol in pregnant women (Mínguez-Alarcón et al. 2022), and with various markers of metabolism in pregnant women (Zhao et al. 2020).
 But it also depends on the type of paraben; in Chinese women, ethyl paraben levels were positively associated with gestational diabetes, but not methyl paraben or propyl paraben (Liu et al. 2019).
 In general, the use of personal care products (which often contain parabens or other chemicals) is also linked to higher blood glucose levels in pregnancy (Bellavia et al. 2019).

 Triclosan was not associated with gestational diabetes, impaired glucose tolerance, gestational weight gain, or metabolic effects on the fetus (Shapiro et al. 2018).